christophe-rd/fuelinex/notes/fleetingnotes/2024_fleetingnotes.md

 Models can only tell us what is possible.
 E.g. they can tell us how HIV levels within the body or HIV incidence within a population might change over time.
 But without data, mathematical models can nevert tell us what happened or what's happening.

+### 20 September 2024

+##### An earlier start of the thermal growing season enhances tree growth in cold humid areas but not in dry areas

+Start of the thermal growing season directly influences plant phenology and its advance matches the interannual variability of spring green-up.
+These phenoshifts influence the capacity of the biosphere to take up carbon and affect the exchange of energy between the atmosphere and the bioshere.
+We don't know if the shifts in plant phenology would result in a negative feedback to warming and a increased carbon uptake or alternatively, exhibit additional ecological stress.

+In addition to earlier TSOS, peak photosynthesis occurs earlier and culminates higher in forests of the extratropical Northern Hemisphere

+The carbon residence time in tree stems is much longer than in the foliage, making the former a major contributor to the long-term carbon sink in forests.

+Tree radial growth represents the annual accumulation and fixation of carbohydrates in the stem

+In addition to temperature, the length of the growing season determines the available period for developing functional xylem through cell maturation and lignification, especially in cold areas.

+In drier ecosystems, water availability is another important driver of cambial reactivation.

 ### 27 September 2024

+##### Progress towards an interdisciplinary science of plant phenology: building predictions across space, time and species diversity

+Plant molecular ecology research have focused on phenology where studies were conducted to understand how underlying physiological and genetic structures that control flowering provide evolutionary insights into how local adaptation shapes intraspecific variation

+To predict plant phenological responses, we need understanding of abiotic versus biotic forces that drive selection on plant phenology.
+This is grounded on the concept of temporal niche i.e. that time is a primary axis bby which plant species can partition ressources, from nutrients to pollinators.
+Both abiotic and biotic forces can shape selection on plant phenology.

+They expect that most species even (those with phenologies shaped almost entirely by biotic forces) proximately trigger phenology through abiotic cues.
+E.g. Selection on flowering time for some species might be driven to match the timing of specialist pollinators, but physiologically, they use environmental cues such as temperature and photoperiod to cue flowering.

+In temperate biomes, when precipitation is regular throughout the year, temperature is expected to be a major driver of phenology especially at the start and end of the growing season.
+However, when climate variability is low and competition between plants for soil, light and pollinator resources is high, biotic forces should dominate to shape selection.

+In arid and semi-arid systems, moisture is a critical driver of phenology

+In tropical regions, temperature, precipitation and irradiance may interact to drive phenology.
+Though, seperating proximate cues is hard.

+Annual species are on average, more sensitive to temperature than perennial species and early ontogenic stages (e.g. seedlings) appear to be more responsive to temperature than adult stages).
+This indicates that thre is a big tradeoff between investment/risk where individuals with lower investments appear more reponsive to temperature compared with individuals with more investment.

+High risk, high reward: more responsive organisms are subjected to greater risks, but also benefits.
+They also tend to have increased abundance or fitness with warming.

+Native species appear to be
+ more senstitive to climate which suggests that responsive phenologies may be important to invasion success.

+Closely related species show that related species are more likely to flower at similar times.
+However, there is mixed support fr phylogenetic structure of species response to climate.
+This means that species cannot be considered statistically independant and studies considering the timing of pheno events needs to consider their shared evoluttionary history and genetic background.

+Molecular ecology shows a strong  genetic basis for phenology whether it's driven by high phenotypic plasticity in phenology across a species' range with little genetic variation or cues, such as photoperiod that produce a static timing across years within sites.
+This is an obstacle because it means that pheno data taken from field observations from field include mixed signals.
+E.g. observations at one location of a wide-ranging species that triggers flowering predominantely by temperature, may not accurately trigger the witing-species variation.

+one solution is to use time-series data that allows modeling of plastic responses to interannual climate variation.
+Limitation: assumes that cues are not locally adapter across species' ranges and may introduce bias based on the local climate sampled.